UCL-ARC/green-hpc-course/index.md

 ## Catering

-Refereshements are provided for the the morning and afternoon breaks.
-Lunch is not provided.
-Local organisors will be on hand to suggest locations for lunch.
+No refreshments or lunch are provided.
+Local organisors will be on hand to suggest locations.

 :::::::::::::::::::::::::::::::::::::: callout